MichaIng/DietPi-Docs/docs/install.md

         7zr e DietPi-Image.7z
         ```

-        Replace **DietPi-Image.7z** with the correct name of your compressed DietPi file, example: **DietPi_RPi-ARMv6-Bullseye.7z**.
+        Replace **DietPi-Image.7z** with the correct name of the downloaded archive, e.g. **DietPi_RPi-ARMv6-Bullseye.7z**.
 This will extract the DietPi image file for you to use.

     ## 2. Flash the DietPi image